 We know, that’s not exactly helpful, but hopefully by the end of this article, you will have a clearer idea of whether you should invest in a sturdy family hatchback that will drive for thousands of miles, or a flashy convertible with more horsepower, albeit one that requires more than a little maintenance (we’re also going to stop here with the car analogy because it’s not exactly relevant).

 Squarespace vs WordPress: What’s the difference?

-Squarespace is a hosted website builder, which already includes templates, automatic updates and hosting.
+Squarespace is a hosted website builder, which already includes templates, automatic updates, ecommerce and hosting.
 It’s generally also easier to use.
-WordPress is more scalable and a better choice for larger websites that require specific features like multiple languages.
+WordPress is more flexible and scalable.
+It’s also a better choice for larger websites that require specific features like multiple languages.